 There are many ways to go up this last Slovenian mountain before the Italian coast.
 You could cycle up or take one of many different hiking routes.
 There is also a cafe up top for refreshments.

 There are many other local mountains topping 1,000m, each offering something different for your day out hiking.
 Some have cafés, but all have incredible vistas to reward your efforts.
-From Caven (30 mins), at 1,242m, for example, you get a view out over the beautiful Vipava valley, which is one of Slovenia's many wine growing regions, but also look out for the paragliders who "hang around" up here at your elevated eye level!
+From nearby Caven (25 mins), at 1,242m, for example, you get a view out over the beautiful Vipava valley, which is one of Slovenia's many wine growing regions, but also look out for the paragliders who "hang around" up here at your elevated eye level!

-You can drive up using a stone forest road and along a beautiful mountain plateau on the way to Caven from Lipizzaner Lodge and there is another lovely stop off and walk that takes you to the Okno, (window), (35 mins), which offers a beautiful 45 minute walk to a 7 x 5 metre high natural stone window overlooking the valley from 1,100m up.
+You can drive in one direction from the Lodge up through the forest using an excellent, secret stone road to get to a beautiful mountain plateau with great vistas and a really great stop off with a walk that takes you to the Okno, (window), (35 mins), which offers a beautiful 45 minute hike to a 7 x 5 metre high natural stone window overlooking the Vipava valley from 1,100m up.

 Close by is Slovenia's highest road at 2,072m on the way to the top of Slovenia's 3rd highest peak, Mangart, (120 mins), 2,677m.
 This is a great option if you want to drive into the clouds.
-(Another great way to see the Alps by car is to visit Slovenia's Alpine lake region, but you can read more about that in our "Lakes" section).
+(Another great way to see the Alps by car is to take a day trip from the Lodge to Slovenia's Alpine lake region, (60 mins) but you can read more about that in our "Lakes" section).

-Our local guides will be happy to accompany you wherever you want to explore, or we can give you the directions.
+Our local guides will be happy to accompany you wherever you want to explore, or we can give you the directions and you go off to explore for yourselves.
 If you fancy some real mountain climbing, then a professional mountain guide Rock, (yes Rock!) will be delighted to take you on more challenging days out.

-And last, but certainly not least, you really need to know about Big Meadow Mountain, (Velika Planina), aka "Heaven on Earth"(90 mins).
+And you really need to know about Big Meadow Mountain, (Velika Planina), aka "Heaven on Earth"(90 mins).
 We are used to being pleasantly surprised when we go to see a new place, not yet visited in Slovenia, but wow, wow and more wows.
-Put this place at the "top" of your list!
-You go up in a very scary cable car and then hike 30 minutes more to the top plateau at 1,666m, with amazing views across the clouds to other mountains and over Slovenia.
-You can even see all the way back south to Nanos.
-What is more, there is a "hobbit-like" village on the plateau with wooden cottages and cows grazing.
+Put this mountain at the very "top" of your list!
+You go up in a very scary cable car and then hike 30 minutes more (or take the ski lift up) to the top plateau at 1,666m, with amazing views across the clouds to the Kamnik Alps and over the whole of Slovenia.

 The best description we have for this place is "Heaven on Earth" because it is so calm and beautiful up here, with a different feeling, not quite planet Earth.
-The only activity for the summer is making cheese and it is a really wonderful day out, perhaps combined with a visit to Slovenia's main botanical Arboretum or a visit to the wonderful nearby castle town of Kamnik (60 mins), with pretty river flowing through and a rather good shopping street.
+The only activity for the summer is making cheese and it is a really wonderful day out, perhaps combined with a visit to Slovenia's main botanical Arboretum or a visit to the wonderful nearby castle town of Kamnik (60 mins), with pretty river flowing through and a jolly good shopping street.